-Allergies happen when your immune system reacts to an unfamiliar substance, called an allergen.
+Allergies are one of the most common chronic diseases.
+They happen when your body’s immune system views a substance as harmful and overreacts to it, says the Asthma and Allergy Foundation of America.
+The substances that cause allergic reactions are known as allergens.
 Reactions vary: Sneezing, hives, itchy eyes, a scratchy throat or other symptoms are possible.
-If you have one allergy, there’s a chance you may have
+If you have one allergy, there’s a chance you may have others.

 Different things in your environment, known as “triggers,” may cause an allergic reaction or an asthma attack.
-Because of San Diego’s temperate climate and wide variety of plants, our allergy season can actually be year-round.
+As temperatures continue to warm, pollen seasons start earlier and last longer, which can make nasal allergy symptoms more frequent.
 Seasonal allergies may even cause allergic asthma, making symptoms more uncomfortable.

 Asthma is a disease that affects your lungs.
 When something irritates your lungs, it can cause your airways to shrink.
 Less air moves in and out of your lungs and mucous blocks your airways.
 When this happens, you may have an asthma attack, resulting

 in coughing, wheezing, chest tightness or difficulty breathing.
 Common triggers include tobacco smoke, mold, dampness, dust mites and pollen.

 Asthma is a long-term disease, the CDC explains, however, asthma attacks only happen when something irritates your lungs.

 If an immediate family member has asthma, you’re more likely to have it, says the CDC.
 Environmental, genetic and occupational factors have all been tied to asthma development.
 It’s